rst789/reactjs.org/content/docs/add-react-to-a-website.md

 Before deploying your website to production, be mindful that unminified JavaScript can significantly slow down the page for your users.

-If you already minify the application scripts, **your site will be production-ready** if you ensure that the deployed HTML loads the versions of React ending in `production.min.js`:
+If you have already minified the application scripts, **your site will be production-ready** if you ensure that the deployed HTML loads the versions of React ending in `production.min.js`:

 ```js
 <script src="https://unpkg.com/react@18/umd/react.production.min.js" crossorigin></script>